hashmifahad182/amazon_homepage_frontend/README.md

 This project is a **frontend clone** of the Amazon homepage built using **HTML and CSS**.
 It replicates the basic layout, structure, and styling of Amazon's UI — including the navigation bar, hero section, product categories, and footer.

-## 🌐 Demo

-> 🖼️ View screenshots or open the project in your browser to see the Amazon-like experience.

 ## 📁 Folder Structure

 amazon-clone/